OLED: One-Class Learned Encoder-Decoder Network with Adversarial Context Masking for Novelty Detection: Experiments

 OLED is compared to OCGAN \cite{perera2019ocgan} and other recently proposed methods for anomaly detection \cite{abati2019latent, vincent2010stacked, schlegl2017unsupervised, ruff2018deep}.
-The results are reported in Table \ref{cifar_exp}.
-OLED outperforms the compared methods, including OCGAN, by a good margin.
-Particularly, $s_{rec}$, $s_{mask}$, $s_{avg}$ and $s_{cont}$ exceed all other identified approaches, recording an AUC of .662, .671, .6683 and .667, respectively.
-A visualization of OLED applied to both inlier and outlier samples for CIFAR is available in Figure \ref{cifar_mnist}.
+The results are reported in Table \ref{CIFAR-10_exp}.
+OLED outperforms the compared methods, including OCGAN, by a considerable margin.
+Particularly, $s_{rec}$, $s_{mask}$, $s_{avg}$ and $s_{cont}$ exceed all other identified approaches, recording an AUCROC of 0.662, 0.671, 0.6683 and 0.667, respectively.
+A visualization of OLED applied to both inlier and outlier samples for CIFAR-10 is available in Figure \ref{CIFAR-10_mnist}.